Output-Feedback Controller Synthesis for Dissipativity and $H_2$ Performance of Autoregressive Systems from Noisy Input-Output Data: Problem definition

 and introduce the following abbreviation $X_d:=\Sigma_{\chi} X_{r}^\top$.
 The matrices $X_{s} \in \mathbb{R}^{(p+m)l\times \tilde{n}}$ and $X_d \in \mathbb{R}^{\tilde{n}\times N} $ are a full column rank matrix and a full row rank matrix, respectively.
 Furthermore, note that from \eqref{eq:3:11-A} it follows that Assumption~\ref{Assumption-1} holds if and only if $\text{im}( )\subseteq \text{im}(X_{s})$.
 Therefore, we can define conditions under which Assumption~\ref{Assumption-1} holds using the persistency of excitation \cite[Corollary 2 (iii)]{c1} and output representation \cite[Expression (4)]{R33}: \begin{itemize} \item[\emph{i})] in the noiseless case, if the input $u$ is persistently exciting of order $n+l$, then Assumption~\ref{Assumption-1} holds if and only if $\text{im}(\hat{B}) \subseteq \text{im}(X)$; \item[\emph{ii})] in the noisy case, if the input $\text{col}(u,w)$ is persistently exciting of order $n+l$, then Assumption~\ref{Assumption-1} holds.
-Although we do not control the input $w$, note that it cannot further expand $\text{im}(X)$ if $\text{im}(\hat{B}) \subseteq \text{im}(X)$.
-Therefore, Assumption~\ref{Assumption-1} holds for almost any $w$ if the input $u$ is persistently exciting of order $n+l$ until it is achieved that $\text{im}(\hat{B}) \subseteq \text{im}(X)$. \end{itemize} Note that the matrix $\hat{B}$, which appears in both \emph{i}) and \emph{ii}), is assumed to be known.
+Although we do not control the input $w$, the Assumption~\ref{Assumption-1} is achieved for almost any\footnote{The set of signals $w$ which would “cancel out” effects of $u$ on the system in a way that results in reduction of $\text{im}(X)$ is of measure zero.} $w$ if the input $u$ is persistently exciting of order $n+l$, and the assumption is verified by checking whether $\text{im}(\hat{B}) \subseteq \text{im}(X)$. \end{itemize} Note that the matrix $\hat{B}$, which appears in both \emph{i}) and \emph{ii}), is assumed to be known.
 Thus, both \emph{i}) and \emph{ii}) can be verified after the data recording process.
 Additionally, the stated conditions can be used to design the data recording experiment.
 They also provide us with information when the data recording can be terminated.

 Next, we make an assumption which will be instrumental for the construction of controller synthesis methods. \begin{assumption} First $p$ rows of matrix $X$ are linearly independent.~$ {\Box}$ \end{assumption} The statement in the above assumption is necessarily satisfied when the output $y$ is controllable with respect to the input which is persistently exciting of order $n+1$.
 This follows directly from output controllability matrix and the definition of order of persistency of excitation \cite{c1}.